 - a.
 Any postponement of dates other than that set out in Rule 21 shall be requested in writing from the Neutral Arbitrator if one has been appointed or from the Independent Administrator if the Neutral Arbitrator has not been appointed or has become incapacitated, no later than the date for which a postponement is sought.
 The request shall set out good cause for the postponement and whether the other Party agrees.
 Postponements, absent extraordinary circumstances, shall not prevent the Arbitration Award from being served within the time periods specified in Rule 24.
 Failure of the Parties to prepare for a scheduled hearing or to keep the hearing dates free from other commitments does not constitute extraordinary circumstances. - b.
 Any request for postponement of an Arbitration Hearing shall be requested either orally or in writing from the Neutral Arbitrator.
 In addition, - i.
 The request shall set out good cause for the postponement and the other party shall have the opportunity to oppose the request. - ii.
 The Neutral Arbitrator must issue a written order that either denies or grants the request for postponement, states who made the request, and gives the reason for the decision.
 The order must be served on the Parties and the Independent Administrator.
-If the iii.
+If the Neutral Arbitrator grants the request, the order must state the date to which the hearing has been postponed. - iii.
 If the request for a postponement is granted, the Neutral Arbitrator has the discretion to enter an order requiring that the Neutral Arbitrator's costs and fees associated with the postponement of an Arbitration Hearing be paid by the Party requesting the postponement.